 In shortly, creating a national system of innovation and gaining ability in innovation is a matter of new arrangements related to scientific, technological, educational, financial, legal, administrative institutions and infrastructure.
-As a much more important point than this, it is a matter of restructuring the enterprise itself.
+As a much more important point than this, it is a matter of restructuring the enterprise itself, furthermore, transforming the entrepreneur or the farmer himself or herself.
 Science and technology policy should respond all these requirements in a systemic approach.